hyperknot/open-protector-standard/questions.md

 As a first step, we need to filter the acceleration data.
 I believe this is unrelated to measuring jerk; this step would be required for calculating any composite measures, like DRI.
 Even simple "max G" tests could be affected by noise and should be using filtered data.

-The acceleration filter I proposed is the well-known and extremely well-researched "CFC" filter, used for filtering crash test acceleration sensors—exactly what we need.
+The acceleration filter I proposed is the well-known and extremely well-researched "CFC" filter, used for filtering crash test acceleration sensors - exactly what we need.
 Case in point, EAPR was using this filter in their harness drop tests 18 (?) years ago.
 It is defined both in the ISO 6487 and [SAE J211/1](https://law.resource.org/pub/us/cfr/ibr/005/sae.j211-1.1995.pdf) standards.

 The only value we need to agree on here is the window size or CFC class.
 I propose CFC 75, based on the CSV samples Fred shared.
 We can look at more CSV files and settle on a value that filters the noise while keeping the signal.